How to Break into the Tech Industry

 Looking at job postings in your desired field, even if you're not qualified yet, is a great way to to get a feel for what the career is like.
 Here are 100+ tech job boards, and tips for navigating them effectively.
 Choose one that applies to your job search and check out some of the newest listings.

 You might even stumble upon an entry-level one that you can start tomorrow, which will get your foot in the door for your future career!
-You can use Teal’s job tracker tool to keep track of jobs you are interested in.
+You can use Teal’s Job Application Tracker tool to keep track of jobs you are interested in.

 If your desired job requires a degree, and you don't have one yet, there's good news for you.
 You certainly don't have to worry about these jobs going away by the time you're done.
 The tech world is only growing, so don't worry about missing out.
 Starting now could be the best investment of your life.